 The Jurassic Coast Team is keen to encourage young people to get involved in the conservation and interpretation of the World Heritage Site through work experience and internships.
 Although we are unable to accommodate students in our own organisation (we are a small office based team), we can recommend businesses and partners that we work with who would value your help as a volunteer.
 If you’re self-motivated and have an interest in geology, the natural environment or heritage conservation we’d love to hear from you.

 ‘On my work experience I went up to Sidmouth beach with some geologists.
 As in the future I want to be a geologist it was fascinating to hear about the different types of rocks and how they came to be where they are.
 I was amazed by some of the fossils we found.
 It was a fantastic week and I couldn’t have asked for a better work experience.’

 Previous students working with the Jurassic Coast Team have:

 - Helped to design educational resources

-- Assisted team members to deliver activities at public events
+- Assisted team members with delivering activities at public events

-- Conducted research using GIS to analyse the retreat rate of cliffs on the Jurassic Coast
+- Helped conduct visitor research to measure the impact of tourism on the Jurassic Coast

-A work experience placement can often lead to other achievements!
-Tom Hearing, an A-Level student at the Thomas Hardye School (pictured in this photo) recently won the UK Young Scientist of the Year 2010 award based on his original research with the Jurassic Coast Team and Bournemouth University where he used high precision GPS to map the erosion of the ammonite pavement at Monmouth Beach near Lyme Regis.
-Tom's placement was funded by the Nuffield Foundation as part of a national programme to encourage more young people into scientific careers.
+A work experience placement can also lead to further opportunities and achievements.
+A recent work experience student won the UK Young Scientist of the Year Award, based on his original research with the Jurassic Coast Team and Bournemouth University.
+His research was based on the use of high precision GPS to map the erosion of the ammonite pavement at Monmouth Beach near Lyme Regis.
+The placement was funded by the Nuffield Foundation as part of a national programme to encourage more young people into scientific careers.